uaem-na/donations-tracker/README.md

 ### Admin features

-- [ ] *As an admin, I should be able to view a list of all users grouped by type (admin, organization, individual)*
+- [x] As an admin, I should be able to view a list of all users grouped by type (admin, organization, individual)
-- [ ] *As an admin, I should be able to verify/unverify an organization account*
+- [ ] As an admin, I should be able to verify/unverify an organization account
-- [ ] *As an admin, I should be able to enable/disable any account*
+- [ ] As an admin, I should be able to enable/disable any account
 - [ ] As an admin, I should be able to check whether users have any associated reports
+- [ ] Add pagination, sorting, and filtering to admin/users page

 ### User features